 Major & Minor Bone Grafting

-Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed (shrinks).
-This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
-In these situations, most patients are not candidates for placement of dental implants.
+Over a period of time, the jawbone associated with missing teeth atrophies, or is reabsorbed (shrinks).
+This frequently leaves a condition where there’s poor quality and quantity of bone suitable for placement of dental implants.
+In these cases, most patients are not candidates for the placement of dental implants.

 Today, we have the ability to augment or even grow bone where needed.
-This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.
+This not only gives us the opportunity to place dental implants of proper length and width, it also gives us a chance to restore functionality and aesthetic facial structure and appearance.

 Major Bone Grafting